-In this leathered quartzite pros and cons guide you’ll see what it is, advantages & disadvantages, cost, durability, and difference from honed quartzite.
+In this leathered quartzite pros and cons guide, you’ll see what it is, advantages & disadvantages, cost, durability, and difference from a honed finish.

-Quartzite is an excellent choice if you want genuine stone’s grandeur, strength, and durability.
+Quartzite is an excellent choice for genuine stone’s grandeur, strength, and durability.
 It is an excellent choice if you want something that looks like marble but is more rigid than granite.

-While polished quartzite offers a timeless elegance that some homeowners desire, many contemporary homeowners are now opting for matte treatments such as honed or leathered.
+While polished quartzite offers the timeless elegance that some homeowners desire, many contemporary homeowners are now opting for matte treatments such as honed or leathered.

-However, there are a few things you should know about leathered quartzites before deciding if it is the appropriate choice for your next home update.
+However, you should know a few things about textured quartzites before deciding if it is the appropriate choice for your next home update.
 Let’s look at what leathered quartzite is and its benefits and drawbacks.

-One crucial distinction between quartzite and other stone varieties is that quartzite veining may be rough, adding depth and aesthetic appeal to this gorgeous natural stone.
+One crucial distinction between quartzite and other stone varieties is that its veining may be rough, adding depth and aesthetic appeal to this gorgeous natural stone.

 Leathering may play up the divots and fissures inherent in quartzite, while polished finishes often highlight colors and striations in natural stone surfaces to the most significant advantage.